Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 )

 Let us analyze each attribute:
-- *Gender*: The majority of patients are classified as female in the dataset.
+- *Gender*: The majority of encounters feature patients classified as female in the dataset.
-- *Race*: Most patients are classified as Caucasian, followed by African American.
+- *Race*: Most encounters feature patients classified as Caucasian, followed by African American.
 This makes sense given the origin of the data.
 A significant portion of the dataset has missing values for this attribute.
-- *Age*: The age distribution shows that most patients are between 50 and 80 years old.
+- *Age*: The age distribution shows that most encounters feature patients between 50 and 80 years old.
-- *Weight*: The weight attribute has a large number of missing values, making it difficult to draw conclusions.
-Among the available data, most patients fall into the weight categories between 75 and 125.
+- *Weight*: The weight attribute has a large number of missing values, which is probably because patients were not weighed consistently during their visits.
+Among the available data, most encounters feature patients in the weight categories between 75 and 125.

+#pagebreak()

+To test the reliability of the dataset we want to test some hyptotheses regarding the variables.
+If we analyse the values of the variable `time_in_hospital`, `num_procedures` and `num_medications` we should see some correlation between them.
+The more procedures and medications a patient has, the longer they should stay in the hospital.

+We check for this by exploring the numerical correlations in the dataset.
+The following correlation matrix shows the correlations between the values in the dataset (id values excluded).

+#figure(
+  image("img/correlation_matrix.png", width: 80%)
+)

+This visualization shows that there are indeed correlations between the number of procedures/medications and the time spent in the hospital.
+Other correlations that can be seen are for example between the number of  emergency and inpatient visits.

+#pagebreak()

 == Within each primary diagnosis group, what are the top independent predictors of a readmission?
 This scatterplot shows the readmission rate grouped by the number of diagnosis of a patient.
 #image("img/scatter_Readmission_Rate_ToDiagnoses.png")
-This plot shows a clear trend in readmittions as the odds of readmittion increase directly proportional with the number of diagnosis.
-Now it would be interesting if there are some diagnosis types which increase the readmission adds more then others.
+This plot shows a clear trend in readmissions as the odds of readmission increase directly proportional with the number of diagnosis.
+Now it would be interesting if there are some diagnosis types which increase the readmission odds more then others.

 The following graph shows exactly this.
 #image("img/IDC_9Categories_toReadmissions.png")